 The 12 Steps of Alcoholics Anonymous Explained

 The purpose of the twelve AA steps is to help individuals recover from their compulsive, out-of-control behaviors that led them to addiction.
 It’s meant to provide a route to restore manageability and order in their lives.
-The steps are about honesty, humility, and self-disciple and acceptance, forgiveness, and positive behavioral changes.
+The steps are about honesty, humility, self-discovery, acceptance, forgiveness, and positive behavioral changes.
 All in all, the AA steps and helps improve emotional well-being and foster spiritual growth.

 1. We admitted we were powerless over alcohol — that our lives had become unmanageable

 The first step is always the most debated one because it talks about admitting powerlessness.
-However, the idea isn’t to admit weakness, but instead, tapping into your strengths to ask for help.
+However, the idea isn’t to admit weakness but instead, tapping into your strengths to ask for help.
 Beyond admitting powerlessness, it means accepting that you’re living with a disease.
-It takes time to fully embrace the power of this step.
+It takes time to embrace the power of this step fully.
 But, it’s by far the most important one in the recovery journey.

 2. Came to believe that a Power greater than ourselves could restore us to sanity

-3. Made a decision to turn our will and our lives over to the Care of God as we understood Him
+3. Decided to turn our will and our lives over to the Care of God as we understood Him

 4. Made a searching and fearless moral inventory of ourselves

 The fourth step is about honesty and identifying your addictive behaviors.
 For many, this is one of the most painful and emotional AA steps.
-By this step, most people are already deep into their recovery plan, and the walls that their addiction had put up are now crumbling.
+By this step, most people are already deep into their recovery plan, and their addiction walls are now crumbling.
 Making inventory means replaying a movie of everything harmful you did and everyone you hurt because of your addiction.

 5. Admitted to God, to ourselves, and to another human being the exact nature of our wrongs